vibern0/POS-System/README.md

 The administrator will take care of the available itens.

 #### Storing data
-The choosen database was [MongoDB][mongodb].
+In this project, to save all data, a [SQLite3][sqlite3] local database is used.
+The database is already included in the project.

 #### Manage accounts
 The administrator as a panel to manage accounts in the system.
-The employers just need to pass the card in the machine detector and start his session.
+Each employer have a card with a username and a password.